Beit Trust Postgraduate Scholarships

 Beit Joint University Partnerships

 The Beit Trust has partnership agreements with the universities below.
 This enables the Trust to share costs, and to increase the number of scholarships it can fund.
 For this reason, only applicants with acceptances from the universities listed will be eligible for Beit Scholarships.

 There are six universities in the United Kingdom: Cambridge, Edinburgh, Glasgow, Leeds, Oxford and Strathclyde.

-There are currently three active partners in South Africa: Rhodes, Stellenbosch and UCT.
+There are currently four active partners in South Africa: Rhodes, Stellenbosch, UCT and Wits.

 These partnerships allow us to award joint scholarships (e.g. Beit-Cambridge, Beit-UCT, etc.), and may change from time to time.
 Applicants must first apply to, and be accepted by, a Beit partner university before applying to the Trust for a scholarship.

 Beit Trust Scholarships are for Postgraduate degrees.
 We do not provide scholarships for undergraduate work.

 Our postgraduate focus is on Master’s Degrees.
 The universities above offer a one-year taught Master’s in the UK; and a two-year taught Master’s in South Africa.
 Both have a research dimension and the applicant must have obtained Honours at undergraduate level.

 We do not offer scholarships for Ph.D. research ab initio.
 Only under exceptional circumstances, and for Beit scholars of outstanding merit, will the Trustees consider extending support to Ph.D. level.

 By Act of Parliament, the Beit Trust supports ONLY students who are nationals of Zambia, Zimbabwe and Malawi, and who currently live there.
 In addition, the Trust cannot consider applications from those who have already begun a course.

 All applicants (except medical and veterinary doctors) must be under 30 years of age on 31 December of the year of application.
 Some experience of work after completion of a first degree is strongly recommended.
 Doctors and vets must be under 35 years of age on 31 December of the application year.
 They should have completed 18 months of internship, and a one-year, preferably rural, posting in the relevant country.

 The Trust does not consider applicants for MBAs.